abizada/Practice/README.md

 # Practice

-This repository aggregates my public GitHub projects under `projects/`.
+This repository aggregates my public GitHub practices under `projects/`.
 Each folder mirrors the original repository so everything is in one place.

 Included projects: